levlitichev/DRiDO_microbiome/README.md

 * `results` contains the output of `scripts`
 * `data` contains the inputs to `scripts` and `analysis`, including metadata

 Note that there are multiple layers of metadata: sequencing metadata, library metadata, and stool metadata are stored separately.
 Multiple sequencing IDs (`seq.ID`) can correspond to the same library ID (`lib.ID`), and multiple library IDs can correspond to the same stool sample (`stool.ID`).
-Each mouse contributed multiple stool samples.
+Mice contributed one or more stool samples.

 ## Quick start